railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 #.
 The web server uses the NET-RPC protocol.
 If a GTK client works but the web server does not, then the
 	problem is either with the NET-RPC port or with the web server itself, and not with the OpenERP server.

-.. 	hint:: One server for several companies
+.. 	hint:: One Server for Several Companies

 	You can start several OpenERP application servers on one physical computer server by using different ports.
 If you have defined multiple database roles in PostgreSQL, each connected through